bootstrap-vue/bootstrap-vue/docs/components/form-select/README.md

 # Form Select

 > Bootstrap custom `<select>` using custom styles.
-Oprionally specify options based on an array, array of objects, or an object.
+Optionally specify options based on an array, array of objects, or an object.

 Generate your select options by pasing an aray or object to the `options` props: